choldasd/practical/README.md

 13. Use basic Laravel resource controllers with default methods – index, create, store etc. - Done

-14. Use Laravel’s validation function, using Request classes
+14. Use Laravel’s validation function, using Request classes. - Remaining.
- - Remaining.
 I tried but unable to get correct json to show error message on page.

 15. Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page. - Done.